algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-plan.md

 ## Testing Strategy

 The testing strategy for the SportShield project involves comprehensive testing of both hardware and software components.
 This includes functional testing, performance testing, security testing, and reliability testing.
-Testing will be conducted manuall yand through automated tests where applicable.
+Testing will be conducted manually and through automated tests where applicable.

 ## Testing Scope